Block Voter Model: Introduction

-The present block voter model introduces long-range environment-behaviour interactions in the system by considering outflow dynamics.
+The present block voter model introduces long-range environment-behavior interactions in the system by considering outflow dynamics.
 The range of the interaction is defined by the number of spins $N_{PCS}$ inside the persuasive cluster.
 In principle the size of PCS can grow until to infinity (infinite range, mean-field limit).
-However, in the limit $N_{PCS} \to \infty$, in which every spin has the same strength of interaction with each other spin on the lattice, the system's behaviour should be predict by the mean-field theory with classical critical exponents, namely, $\beta = 1/2$, $\gamma=1$, and $\nu = 1/2 $ \cite{ginzburg1960, stanley1971, nielsen1977}.
-Here we will not consider this limit and restrict the simulations to finite systems taking into account the relative sizes of PCS and the whole system, which limit the number of spins in the persuasive cluster.
+However, in the limit $N_{PCS} \to \infty$, in which every spin has the same strength of interaction with each other spin on the lattice, the system's behavior should be predict by the mean-field theory with classical critical exponents, namely, $\beta = 1/2$, $\gamma=1$, and $\nu = 1/2 $ \cite{ginzburg1960, stanley71, nielsen1977}.
+Here we will not consider the crossover to the mean-field critical behavior \cite{ginzburg1960} and restrict the simulations to finite systems taking into account the relative sizes of PCS and the whole system.
+Note that the ratio $\frac{N_{PSC}}{N} $ goes to zero in the thermodynamic limit.

 The remainder of the paper is organized in the following way: In Sec.
-2 we introduce the model and describe the methodology used in the simulations.
+II we introduce the model and describe the methodology used in the simulations.
 In Sec.
-3 we present a discussion of our numerical results along with a finite-size scaling analysis of the relevant quantities, and we conclude in Sec.
-4.
+III we present a discussion of our numerical results along with a finite-size scaling analysis of the relevant quantities, and we conclude in Sec.
+IV.